 An estate agent with a difference!

-The plot was absolutely perfect - 4.5km from the N2 along a sand road, it is level and 2.2 ha (just over 5 acres) in extent and covered in renosterveld (A vegetation type of the fynbos biome characterised by small, tough, grey leaves, and predominance of the Daisy family (Asteraceae).
+The plot was absolutely perfect - a few kilometres from the N2 along a sand road, it is level and 2.12 ha (just under 5 acres) in extent and covered in renosterveld (A vegetation type of the fynbos biome characterised by small, tough, grey leaves, and predominance of the Daisy family (Asteraceae).
 Renosterveld can be described as a type of fynbos (rich in grasses and bulbs) on fertile clay soils (shale, granite, or silcrete derived) with a moderate rainfall (between 200 and 600mm/year).
 It was within our budget, just over 2 1/2 hours from Cape Town, so that we could get there over weekends, and it had the most amazing view of the Tradoux Pass.

 |View from the plot|